AP Exclusive: Jimmie Johnson to retire from full-time racing

 “You know me and endurance sports, and the double sounds awesome,” Johnson told AP.
 “I’ve always had this respect for the guys who have done the double.
 I would say it is more of a respect thing than a bucket-list item, and I’d love to put some energy into that idea and see if I can pull it off.”

-The other NASCAR event that’s caught his attention?
+The other NASCAR events that’s have caught his attention?
 Next year’s inaugural race through the downtown streets of Chicago and the All-Star race at North Wilkesboro.
 Johnson noted as a past winner, he’s got an exemption into both the All-Star race and the exhibition season-opening Clash at Los Angeles Memorial Coliseum.
+However, the 2022 NASCAR rules state a driver must be competing full-time to race in the all-star race.

 WHAT ELSE?